 It should be noted that the new ad policy does not place restrictions on sites advertising mortgages, student loans, auto loans, credit cards, or commercial loans, which may cause some sites to change the products they offer.
 In the long term, there may be fewer and fewer sites offering short-term loans and other types of personal online loans.

 For the millions of potential borrowers who rely on short-term loans and personal loans to fill in the gaps between paychecks or who need emergency money to pay medical bills or repair vehicles, this could be good news.
 With some sites choosing to lower interest rates in order to stay within Google’s parameters, borrowers could see more options for finding the best personal loan rates.
-Greater transparency also means that borrowers will have a much better idea what to expect when applying for a personal loan online.
+Greater transparency also means that borrowers will have a much better idea of what to expect when applying for a personal loan online.

 The possibility that interest rates and fees may fall below Google’s threshold for short-term loan ads means that borrowers might see the rates for personal loans become even better.
 And with more and more websites competing for the attention of borrowers, consumers could find themselves getting better loan offers than ever before.